fbpx

 We have been informed that some of our emails sent via our email campaign platform may be going into your spam/junk folders.
 If that is happening to you, please click this link to see instructions on preventing this based on your email provider.

-In order for you to receive our emails, you may also need to Safelist the following email addresses: debbie@ywcaaz.org and info@ywcaaz.org.
+In order for you to receive our emails, you may also need to Safelist the following email addresses: [email protected] and [email protected].
 These are the two main email addresses that are used to send emails in our email campaign platforms.
 For additional help with safelisting email addresses in Outlook, please see Microsoft’s support.

 Are You on Social Media?
 If so, Let’s Be Friends!